Zamalek SC: Cairo International Stadium

-The club does not have a home ground.
-Their old stadium, Abdel-Latif Abu-Rajelha Stadium was not suitable for hosting the first team's official matches due to its limited capacity, its central downtown location, and need for renovations.
-The players train in Abdel-Latif Abo Regeila but play their home matches in Cairo International Stadium for local matches and continental matches.
+Cairo International Stadium in the home ground of Zamalek, as the Helmy Zamora Stadium is not suitable for hosting the first team's official matches due to its limited capacity, its central downtown location, and in need for renovations.
+The players train in Helmy Zamora Stadium but play their home matches in Cairo International Stadium for local matches and continental matches.